Xomega-Net/Xomega.Docs/docs/tutorial/2-search/5-static-enum.md

 ![Results grid](img5/results-enums.png)

-Notice that the Status automatically shows decoded descriptions instead of the numeric values, both in the grid and in the criteria summary panel above the grid.
+Notice that the Status automatically shows decoded descriptions instead of numeric values, both in the grid and in the criteria summary panel above the grid.